Have you ever wondered how much life insurance costs?

 Insurers like healthier applicants, whether they're from Manitoba, Saskatchewan, Ontario, Alberta, or British Columbia, because they are likely to live longer.
 As such, they reward them with lower life insurance premiums.

-If you have any questions about how much a life insurance company will charge you or which policy type to choose, speaking to an advisor can be beneficial.
+If you have any questions about how much life insurers will charge you or which policy type to choose, speaking to an advisor can be beneficial.

 Family medical history